zilbers/dark-web-scraper/README.md

 ## Scraper

-- The scraper is written in python.
+- The scraper is written in Python.
-- There are 2 option, scraper using Selenium or scrape using BS4.
+- There are 2 option, scrape using Selenium or scrape using BS4.
 - If ran in docker, it only supports BS4.
 - The scraper get his config from the Node.JS server, where it gets keywords to search, cooldown and url.
+- After it finishes scrapping, it updates the server and sends all newly scrapped data.

 ## Docker